PerfectZQ/PerfectZQ.github.io/articles/ClickHouse/_posts/2020-12-09-ClickHouse Basic.md

 # –-format      Data format in the file.
 If omitted, `TabSeparated` is used.
 (Optional)
 # 下面两个参数必须指定一个
 # -–types       A list of comma-separated column types.
 For example: UInt64,String.
 The columns will be named _1, _2, …
-# -–structure   The table structure in the formatUserID UInt64, URL String.
+# -–structure   The table structure in the format UserID UInt64, URL String.
 Defines the column names and types.
 $ clickhouse-client \
 --external --file=... [--name=...] [--format=...] [--types=...|--structure=...]